 LEED for Retail

-The US Green Building Council introduced Leadership in Energy & Environmental Design (LEED) Certifications for retail in 2009 for new construction and renovation which covers water use and stormwater runoff.
+The US Green Building Council introduced the Leadership in Energy & Environmental Design (LEED) 2009 for Retail: New Construction and Major Renovations, which covers water use and stormwater runoff.

 Overview of state variations in hazardous waste regulations under RCRA, including hazardous waste characteristics, thresholds, and universal waste.